tekknolagi/tekknolagi.github.com/union-find.md

 could also be any other type that can be hashed and compared.
 I think most people end up using a dense representation---an array---with indices, though.
 Or maybe the embedded pointers approach (see below).

+## Tricky bits

+You should always refer to the set representative when using union-find.
+This means you have to treat `find` kind of like a read barrier in a garbage
+collector: using a stale pointer in an operation may be undefined behavior.
+The pointer doesn't go bad, exactly---holding onto it is fine---you just need to call `find` before doing things to it.

+This allows other pieces of your infrastructure---say, a type inference pass---to only store information for and only update the set representative.

 ## Path compression